 29FebAll Day05MarZoo2Zoo Ride: Melbourne to CanberraAn epic adventure from Melbourne to CanberraMelbourneState:ACT,NSW,VICDiscipline:RoadTerrain:Mixed,UndulatingDistance:121-160 km,160+ km,81-120 kmType Ride:Charity,Multi-day,Recreational

 The Melbourne to Canberra Zoo2Zoo ride is an amazing opportunity to ride through the high country.
 A true experience!
-The Melbourne to Canberra Zoo2Zoo Ride is a six day ride
+The Melbourne to Canberra Zoo2Zoo Ride is

 The Melbourne to Canberra Zoo2Zoo ride is an amazing opportunity to ride through the high country.
 A true experience!